ataniz/bitcoin-privacy-curriculum/1-privacy_intro.md

 - What are the implications of lack of privacy for the individual and for the society?

+- Is "security as a collective goal" a valid reason to violate "individuals right for privacy"?

 - private vs secret

 - Could one attain privacy only by oneself?
+Is it possible to be anonymous without a "crowd"?

 - What is fungibility?
 Why is it a valued property of money?